How to Use Artificial Intelligence in Advertising

 Albert was able to identify ways to optimize spend and targeting that dramatically raised return on spend, and significantly beat out human agencies.
 The tool also, using the insights it learned from sufficient amounts of spend data, actually found new audiences for RedBalloon's wares that the company didn't even know were relevant customer segments.

 Overall, the ability of AI to learn and improve without human involvement gave the brand a massive competitive advantage over both human-powered ad programs and those using traditional software.

 Ad Creation and Management

 AI dictates how your ads perform, and can even help you dramatically boost performance.
 But it's also used today to substantially streamline the work that goes into building ad campaigns.

-Platforms with advertising components, notably Facebook, have AI that will help you create ads and ad variations much faster than through manual labor alone, using content you’ve already uploaded.
+Platforms with advertising components, notably Facebook, have AI that will help you create ad copy and ad variations much faster than through manual labor alone, using content you've already uploaded.